Llocer/llocer_ocpi/README.md

 # llocer_ocpi

-llocer_ocpi is a Free and Open Source Software that allows implementation of OCPI 2.2.1 nodes.
+llocer_ocpi is a Free and Open Source librarian that allows implementation of OCPI 2.2.1 nodes.

 The librarian elements can be split in two levels:
 - the HTTP servlet to handle OCPI request and the HTTP request builder to send OCPI request.